 Schizophrenia is a severe mental illness that makes it hard for those suffering from this disorder to be able to tell the difference between what is real and what is not.
 This mental illness makes it extremely difficult for these individuals to think clearly, have standard emotional responses to situations, and to be able to act normally in social settings.
 This disorder can cause significant impairments in the daily lives of those struggling with the breakdown within their ability to think properly.

-At Vantage Point, we have years of experience helping individuals of all ages who have been diagnosed with schizophrenia learn how to manage their symptoms and cope with the psychotic symptoms so that they are able to lead a happy life.
-Our wonderful staff can teach you how to rebuild your life as you learn more about your disorder and the disruptions it is causing in your life.
+At Vantage Point, located in Fayetteville, AR, we have years of experience helping individuals of all ages at our center who have been diagnosed with schizophrenia learn how to manage their symptoms and cope with the psychotic symptoms so that they are able to lead a happy life.
+Our center’s wonderful staff can teach you how to rebuild your life as you learn more about your disorder and the disruptions it is causing in your life.
 We can work together; we can get past this difficult time.

 If your loved one has been diagnosed with schizophrenia, you are likely struggling as you see the negative impact it is having on their lives.
 Some of the symptoms may become so severe that they may not be able to care for themselves and require additional help and support.
 This love and support can be tremendously helpful, but you may also recognize that your loved one needs additional help.
 Here are some things to keep in mind when supporting your loved one:

-Research treatment: In some cases your loved one will need inpatient treatment to help them get their symptoms under control and make sure their medication is working properly.
-Take the time to find a treatment center that works best with your loved one’s needs.
+Research treatment: In some cases your loved one will need inpatient treatment at a mental health center to help them get their symptoms under control and make sure their medication is working properly.
+Take the time to find a mental health treatment center that works best with your loved one’s needs.
 Make an appointment with the center to tour the campus and bring along your loved one to assuage any fears and anxieties about inpatient treatment.

 If you have schizophrenia the symptoms you experience are most likely causing a number of difficulties in your life.
 Some of the severe symptoms may have left you unable to hold down a job or adequately perform at school.
 You may have difficulties within your interpersonal relationships as you have had to constantly rely on them to help you get through the tasks of daily life.
 Seeking help from an inpatient treatment center for schizophrenia is one of the most positive steps you can take in your recovery journey.

-An inpatient program is a great way to step away from the stress of daily life and place all of your attention on getting better.
-A treatment program will provide you with a multidisciplinary team that works with you to create a plan of care based upon your individual needs that will help you learn how to effectively cope with your presenting symptoms.
+An inpatient program at a mental health treatment center is a great way to step away from the stress of daily life and place all of your attention on getting better.
+A mental health treatment center will provide you with a multidisciplinary team that works with you to create a plan of care based upon your individual needs that will help you learn how to effectively cope with your presenting symptoms.
 In addition to being able to participate in number of therapeutic methods, you will also get help with medication management and will be able to include your loved ones in the process as well.

-At Vantage Point we understand that treatment for schizophrenia can be a tremendously challenging process.
-We are dedicated to providing each one of our clients with confidential care in a caring environment that is designed to promote crisis resolution, positive self-awareness, and personal growth.
-Our highly qualified staff provides care 24 hours a day to help ensure the safety of each and every individual in our programs.
-Throughout all of our programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.
+At Vantage Point in Fayetteville, AR, we understand that treatment for schizophrenia can be a tremendously challenging process.
+We are dedicated to providing each one of our clients at our center with confidential care in a caring environment that is designed to promote crisis resolution, positive self-awareness, and personal growth.
+Our highly qualified staff provides mental health care 24 hours a day to help ensure the safety of each and every individual in our programs.
+Throughout all of our center’s programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

-Upon arrival at Vantage Point you will first need to complete a comprehensive assessment with one of our professional assessors in order for us to get a clear picture of what you are struggling with.
-We will take the results of this assessment to create a plan of care for your stay with us that meets your current and ongoing needs.
-Treatment is under the medical direction and supervision of our psychiatrists and administered by our wonderful nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
+Upon arrival at Vantage Point, you will first need to complete a comprehensive mental health assessment with one of our professional assessors in order for us to get a clear picture of what you are struggling with.
+We will take the results of this assessment to create a plan of care for your stay at our center that meets your current and ongoing needs.
+Treatment is under the medical direction and supervision of our center’s psychiatrists and administered by our wonderful nurses, social workers, therapists, recreational specialists, special education teachers, and other mental health professionals.
 Some of the therapeutic methods we use to treat schizophrenia include:

 Medication is often used in the management of schizophrenia, but the medication you use will depend upon each individuals particular symptoms.
 Common medications used to treat the symptoms of schizophrenia may include a combination of antidepressants, antipsychotic agents, and mood stabilizers.
-The usage and monitoring of medication will be based upon the treatment team’s findings.
+The usage and monitoring of medication for schizophrenia treatment at our center will be based upon the treatment team’s findings.

-Individual therapy can help you best come to terms with the limitations of your disorder and determine new ways you can help manage your symptoms.
-Additionally, you will be able to work directly with your therapist to process some of the emotions you are facing.
+Individual therapy can help you best come to terms with the limitations of your schizophrenia and determine new ways you can help manage your symptoms.
+Additionally, you will be able to work directly with your therapist at our center to process some of the emotions you are facing.

 Group therapy can be very helpful for people with schizophrenia as it provides you with an opportunity to come together with others who are struggling with similar problems.
-Groups may include topics such as skills-training, medication management, management of hallucinations, and any triggers you may have for relapse.
+Groups at our center may include topics such as skills-training, medication management, management of hallucinations, and any triggers you may have for relapse.

-As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods designed to complement our traditional therapeutic approaches.
+As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods designed to complement our traditional therapeutic approaches for schizophrenia treatment.
 These may include:

 - School-based programming (for children and adolescents)